nathanieldchu/ubuild_CCF/index.md

     content: We pursue growth through a love of learning, know that <strong>shared missions outshine conflicting opinions</strong>, and go slow to go fast
   col_3:
-    headline: For the world
+    headline: Our values for the world
-    content: We believe that even big scary problems still have solutions, optimists may not always be right but they sure do have more fun, and <strong>drops add up to waves</strong>
+    content: We know that big scary problems still have solutions, optimists are not always right but sure have more fun, and <strong>even tiny drops add up to waves</strong>
 - template: signup-bar
   block: cta-bar
   content: Let us know how to tell you about our progress!